XuLAB-MedAI/XuLAB-MedAI.github.io/index.md

 # Q-lab's Website

-This is where the Q-lab started.
+This is where the Q-lab starts.

 {% include section.html %}